Druzai/Bot_Mc_discord/README.md

         * If you set custom image link in bot config and getting standard avatar in webhook message then your image link is invalid!
     * Showing low quality preview of an image in Minecraft chat (max - 160 pixels in width)
-      * Can fetch image from links and attachments in Discord message
+      * Can fetch image from links, attachments and stickers in Discord message
       * Supported image opacity
       * Works in versions `1.16.0` and higher
     * Some features may not work in versions lower than `1.7.2`!